AdvancedServicesEngineeringFudan2018/lectures/README.md

 ### Lab: Lab on identifying application-specific services and platform services, presentation of scenarios and services

 Students should be able to identify key application-specific services and platform services.
 They should be able to show their initial scenario and services.
-They should be aware that the scenario and its services will be evovled.
+They should be aware that the scenario and its services will be evolved.

+So what do we expect from this lab:

+* Outline main building blocks of your scenario
+* Outline platform services and application services
+* Outline data and possible ways for having data for the scenario

+These points can be described into a document about the design of the  scenario.

 # Demo Day